lifeoncode/volt-backend/README.md

 - Fork the repo
 - Create your feature branch (git checkout -b feature/your-feature)
-- Commit your changes (git commit -m 'Add feature')
+- Commit your changes (git commit -am 'New feature')
 - Push to the branch (git push origin feature/your-feature)
 - Open a Pull Request